A Better Test of Choice Overload: Theory

 where $\hat{p}_d^*(\cdot)$ denotes the bootstrap analog of $\hat{p}_d(\cdot)$.
-This bootstrap will be clustered by individual, i.e. we (i.i.d. uniformly with replacement) resample individuals and use all responses from a given resampled individual; this ensures that correlation patterns in $(\hat{\pi}-\pi)$ due to eliciting several responses per individual are captured. \item Use a pre-test with size converging to $0$, e.g. $\alpha_n=1/\log(n)$, and discard from consideration any sets $A$ s.t. the null hypothesis $H_0: p_d(X) \geq p_d(A)$ is rejected at significance level $\alpha_n$.
+This bootstrap will be clustered by individual, i.e. we (i.i.d. uniformly with replacement) resample individuals and use all responses from a given resampled individual; this ensures that correlation patterns in $\hat{p}_d(\cdot)$ due to eliciting several responses per individual are captured. \item Use a pre-test with size converging to $0$, e.g. $\alpha_n=\alpha/\log(n)$, where $\alpha$ is the test's nominal size.
+Discard from consideration any sets $A$ s.t. the null hypothesis $H_0: p_d(X) \geq p_d(A)$ is rejected at significance level $\alpha_n$.
 Let $\mathcal{D}^*$ denote the set of choice problems that are retained in this pre-test. \item The critical value of our test is the appropriate quantile of the recentered bootstrap test statistic

-\end{enumerate} This bootstrap procedure reflects two ideas that are well understood in the literature.
+\end{enumerate} This procedure reflects two important ideas from the moment inequalities literature.
 First, the bootstrap population of data must be on the null hypothesis, which necessitates a recentering.
 In our case, the least favorable and therefore relevant instance of the null hypothesis is that all relevant probabilities are equal.
 Since the test statistic is location invariant, for concise notation and implementation we recenter them to $0$.
 This is reflected in the definition of $\tilde{p}_d(\cdot)$.
 Second, the test may be extremely conservative if we accordingly recenter all $78$ estimators.
-Therefore, we pre-screen choice items whose default probability is likely to much exceed $p_d(X)$.
-This is a special case of Generalized Moment Selection \citep{AS10}.\footnote{Our depiction of the method is simplified by picking a specific test statistic and also filling in specific values for several tuning parameters.
-For example, the sum $\sum_{A \in \mathcal{D}^*\setminus X}\max\{\hat{p}_d(X)-\hat{p}_d(A),0\}$ of constraint violations might yield a test statistic that is more powerful against small but uniform violations.
-Again, we omit these generalizations for conciseness because they are known in the literature.
-The test that we implement is as stated, and the rejection in our empirical application is so resounding that none of these choices would plausibly have impacted it.} In particular, note that the size of the pre-test must go to $0$ in order for us to claim that we will asymptotically select all binding constraints.
+Therefore, we pre-screen choice items whose default probability is likely to much exceed $p_d(X)$.In particular, because the size of the pre-test goes to $0$, we will asymptotically select all binding constraints.\footnote{Our depiction of the method is simplified by picking a specific test statistic and also filling in specific values for several tuning parameters.
+Also, rather than letting the size of a pre-test vanish, one could use Bonferroni correction to ``spend'' some ``coverage budget'' on the pre-test \citep{AndrewsJia,RSW}.
+This would make no difference in our empirical application because its p-values are far from conventional thresholds.}